 Australian animals are known to be 'creatures of the night,' and I've sent clients for years to the Cairns Night Zoo to see some of these remarkable creatures in an intimate setting.
 Now it was my turn.
 The evening began with traditional Aussie food such as barbecue followed by pavlova for dessert.
 This is meringue with fruit and whipped cream and is as beloved by Australians as Vegemite (a kind of thick soy sauce that they spread on buttered toast,ugh!).

-With full tummies (when haven't they been on this trip?) we headed outside with flashlights to help us spot these animals.
+these animals.
 The koalas were adorable, as usual, but I definitely wouldn't say that about the crocodiles, snakes, toads and lizard.

 The kids loved a chance to pet and feed the friendly kangaroos, and so did I!
 The evening ended with Billy Tea and Dampers(tea brewed over a fire in a Billy can and yellow cake with honey) by the campfire.
 And, lastly, dancing famous Aussie Bush Dances and singing favorite Aussie tunes.